-Any form of collaboration with partners (e.g. joint ventures, ATI, consortium, etc.) that operates within the scope of activities considered to be at risk of commission of offences under the decree, must be defined in accordance with the following rules of conduct set out in the MOG: that will operate within the scope of activities considered at risk of commission of offences under the decree, must be defined in accordance with the following rules of conduct set out in the MOG: screening of the background, legal status and tax residence of the potential partner, possession of the requisites required by law for participation in tenders and/or contracts where necessary; in any case, any form of collaboration with other partner companies must contain what will be further defined as "minimum standard contractual conditions", indicated here briefly as:
+Any form of collaboration with partners (e.g. joint ventures, ATI, consortium, etc.) that operates within the scope of activities considered to be at risk of commission of offences under the decree, must be defined in accordance with the following rules of conduct set out in the MOG: that will operate within the scope of activities considered at risk of commission of offences under the decree, must be defined in accordance with the following rules of conduct set out in the MOG: that will operate within the scope of activities considered at risk of commission of offences under the decree, must be defined in accordance with the following rules of conduct set out in the MOG: screening of the background, legal status and tax residence of the potential partner, possession of the requisites required by law for participation in tenders and/or contracts where necessary; in any case, any form of collaboration with other partner companies must contain what will be further defined as "minimum standard contractual conditions", indicated here briefly as: